hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Input Invariants

-1. TSS Messages for the candidate roster must be received after the candidate roster is set.
+11. TSS Messages for the candidate roster must be received after the candidate roster is set.

-On Active Roster:
+`On Active Roster`:

 1. Set the active roster.
 2. If the candidate roster is set and equals active roster, clear the candidate roster and the TSS Message List.
 3. else, Validate the TSS Message List

-On Candidate Roster:
+`On Candidate Roster`:

 1. If the input candidate roster is equal to the active roster, do nothing.
 2. If the input candidate roster is equal to the internal candidate roster, do nothing.
 3. Set the internal candidate roster, clear the TSS Message List.

-On TSS Message:
+`On TSS Message`:

 1. If the vote bit vector is passing for a yes vote, do nothing.
 2. If the vote bit vector has already recorded a yes or no for the share in the TSS Message, report duplicate in